Lawless Alan

 Lawless Alan (born February 2, 2000) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 45 Chevrolet Silverado for Niece Motorsports.
-He previously competed part-time in the ARCA Menards Series West for Bill McAnally Racing in 2019 and 2020.
+He last competed part-time in the ARCA Menards Series, driving the No. 20 Toyota Camry for Venturini Motorsports and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
+He previously competed in the NASCAR Xfinity Series.

 Racing career

 In 2018, Alan competed in the NASCAR Whelen All-American Series for his family team, Dasher Lawless Racing.

+ARCA

 After joining Bill McAnally Racing part-time in 2019, Alan returned to the team for what was to be a full season in the 2020 ARCA Menards Series West.
 After the first four races of the season, he and his No. 12 car stopped attempting races for unknown reasons.
 He did not run any more NASCAR or ARCA races for another team for the remainder of the season until the 12w was run by British driver Alex Sedgwick.

+On January 5th, 2025, it was announced that Alan would drive the No. 20 Toyota full-time for Venturini Motorsports.
+On April 26, Alan would earn his first career ARCA victory, winning at Talladega.
+Alan competed in 16 races for Venturini before departing, finishing with one win, ten Top 5s and ten Top 10s.
+Despite missing the final four races, Alan finished fifth in the point standings.